nilsmo1/aoc2024/README.md

 curl -o puzzle-input -b 'session=?' https://adventofcode.com/2024/day/$1/input
 ```
 With the value of your own session cookie (which can usually be found when inspecting the Advent of Code website after loggin in).
-This script only needs to run once per day, and therefore it should not cause any traffic issues.
+This script only needs to run once per day, and should therefore not cause any traffic issues.